-Performance Indicator 5S3: During SY2019-20 in the GRPC, 18.25% of secondary CTE concentrators successfully completed one or more work-based learning course prior to graduation, which is 1.38 percentage points higher than the target for this group (16.87%).
-However, work-based learning participation rate for the ACTE-SPED, Diversified programs, and in specific program areas all fell short of the target (15.25, 5.53, and 11.34 percentage points respectively).
+Performance Indicator 5S3: During SY2019-20 in the GRPC.
+18.25% of secondary CTE concentrators successfully completed one or more work-based learning course prior to graduation, which is 1.38 percentage points higher than the target for this group (16.87%).
+However, work-based learning participation rate for the ACTE-SPED.
+Diversified programs, and in specific program areas all fell short of the target (15.25, 5.53, and 11.34 percentage points respectively).
 American Indian and Asian students have the lowest work-based learning outcomes by all student race and ethnic groups.
+This information will be updated based on the completion of our CLNA in spring of 2024.

-Throughout the consortium we will continue to support programs of study that include work-based learning opportunities in both formal (approved WBL coursework) and informal (student-run school stores, student orgs, classroom presentations, field trips, etc.) settings.
+Throughout the consortium we will continue to support programs of study that include work-based learning opportunities in both formal (approved WBL coursework) and informal (student-run school stores, student ords, classroom presentations, field trips, etc.) settings.
 While our overall work-based learning performance indicators exceed our target, we will continue to monitor our individual subgroups that did not meet our target.
-We are hoping this dip in the subgroups was related to COVID.
+We are hoping the did not meet our target to cover a supporting the continue to make the subgroups was related to COVID.
 We also are supporting CTE Core Workshop to assist in developing teacher leaders in the area of work-based learning.
 We hope by increasing the number of work-based learning teachers, more students will have access to work-based learning opportunities, which will help us reach our targets.
 Please see page 10 of our CLNA framework for specific data.

-Wright Tech Center has 102 students in their On-the-job training (OJT) program.
+Wright Tech Center has 186 students in their On-the-iob training (OJT) program.
 This unique program allows students the opportunity to make the workplace their classroom.
-Students are allowed to leave school to go to their job and earn money while learning people skills, technical knowledge and countless other workplace competencies which can't be taught in the classroom.
-Students also attend class one afternoon per week at Wright Technical Center.
-Students are required to work at least 10 hours/week and bring their paystubs to class.
+Students are allowed to leave school to go to their iob and earn money while learning people skills, technical knowledge and countless other workplace competencies which can't be taught in the classroom.
+Students also attend class one afternoon per week at Wright Technical Center, Students are required to work at least 10 hours/week and bring their paystubs to class.
 The primary objective of OJT is to provide students with the necessary skills and knowledge to enable them to be successful in the workplace.